-5. On behalf of the President of the Republic of the Gambia, the Government and people of the Gambia, the delegation expressed its appreciation to the Human Rights Council and welcomed the opportunity to engage in a constructive dialogue on the situation of human rights in the Gambia.

-6. The national report was prepared in consultation with all stakeholders including relevant ministries and government departments, the Commonwealth secretariat, and civil society and non-governmental organizations.
-This report should be assessed with full appreciation for the nature and magnitude of the challenges with which the Government was confronted, following more than two decades of dictatorship.
-Despite these challenges, many of the recommendations from the previous review had been implemented over the last three years.

-7. The delegation stated that great emphasis was being placed on governance in the transition from dictatorship to democracy.
-The root causes of conflict were the decades of authoritarian rule characterized by gross human rights violations, a deeply polarized society based on ethnic and political considerations, ethnic hatred manifested through hateful propaganda targeted at certain ethnic communities, political persecution, impunity and poverty.

-8. Consequently, the first and most pressing challenge for the Government was sustaining peace in the country amidst a real risk of inter-communal clashes motivated by ethnic and political considerations that had simmered beneath the façade of peaceful co-existence for over two decades.
-This required reassurances from all sides of the ethnic and political divide that there would be no witch-hunt against any person or community for the excesses of the previous administration, while also reassuring victims and their families that justice will be dispensed through due process of law.
-A balance was needed to be struck between fostering social cohesion and reconciliation through justice, and rebuilding a strong and robust democratic foundation anchored on the respect for the rule of law and human rights.
+- 5. On behalf of the President of the Gambia, the Government and the people of the Gambia, the delegation expressed its appreciation to the Human Rights Council and welcomed the opportunity to engage in a constructive dialogue on the situation of human rights in the Gambia. - 6.
+The national report had been prepared in consultation with all stakeholders, including relevant ministries and government departments, the Commonwealth Secretariat and civil society and non-governmental organizations.
+The report should be assessed with full appreciation for the nature and magnitude of the challenges with which the Government was confronted, following more than two decades of dictatorship.
+Despite those challenges, many of the recommendations from the previous review had been implemented over the previous three years. - 7.
+Great emphasis was being placed on governance in the transition from dictatorship to democracy.
+The root causes of conflict were the decades of authoritarian rule characterized by gross human rights violations, a society deeply polarized on the basis of ethnic and political considerations, ethnic hatred manifested through hateful propaganda targeted at certain ethnic communities, political persecution, impunity and poverty. - 8.
+Consequently, the first and most pressing challenge for the Government was sustaining peace in the country amid a real risk of intercommunal clashes motivated by ethnic and political considerations that had simmered beneath the façade of peaceful co-existence for over two decades.
+That required reassurances from all sides of the ethnic and political divide that there would be no witch-hunt against any person or community for the excesses of the previous administration, as well as reassurances for victims and their families that justice would be dispensed through due process of law.
+A balance needed to be struck between fostering social cohesion and reconciliation through justice, and rebuilding a strong and robust democratic foundation anchored in respect for the rule of law and human rights.

-9. The Government has resolved to improve the country's constitutional, legal and institutional framework in various governance areas in order to consolidate democracy and align the entire governance architecture with international justice and human rights standards.
+- 9. The Government had resolved to improve the country's constitutional, legal and institutional framework in various governance areas in order to consolidate democracy and align the entire governance architecture with international justice and human rights standards.
 The priority was to put in place a new and resilient architecture to uphold the highest standards of human rights, justice and rule of law.
-This required embarking on an ambitious and comprehensive transitional justice process.

-10. The delegation stated that the Government stood firm in its conviction that without good governance there cannot be durable peace or economic development.
-Good governance provided a conducive and permissive political, social and economic environment that allowed the Government to put in place policies, programs and strategies that uphold human rights and justice, spur economic growth, and enabled the provision of basic services, while allowing the expression of individual creativity for private wealth creation.
-Good governance was therefore the first priority area in the National Development Plan 2018-2021.
+This required embarking on an ambitious and comprehensive transitional justice process. - 10.
+The Government stood firm in its conviction that without good governance there could not be durable peace or economic development.
+Good governance provided a conducive and permissive political, social and economic environment that allowed the Government to put in place policies, programmes and strategies that upheld human rights and justice, spurred economic growth and enabled the provision of basic services, while allowing the expression of individual creativity for private wealth creation.
+Good governance was therefore the first priority area in the national development plan for 2018-2021.